Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Simulation Results

-The impact of varying echo SNR thresholds ($\tau_r$) on EE is illustrated in Fig.~\ref{fig:echo SNR}, where $\tau_r$ ranges from $0.5$ to $25$.
-It can be observed from the figure that, the EE of all scenarios deteriorates with increasing echo SNR requirements ($\tau_r$).
+{The impact of different echo SNR thresholds ($\tau_r$) on EE is illustrated in Fig. \ref{fig:echo SNR}, where $\tau_r$ varies in ($0.5, 1, 5, 10, 15, 20, 25$).
+This intends to explore the relationships between EE and the sensing performance requirement.} It is observed from the figure that the EE of all scenarios deteriorates with increasing echo SNR requirements ($\tau_r$).
 This is understandable given the limitations of spectrum and energy resources.
 When target sensing demands become more stringent, SE decreases under the same energy constraints.
 However, as expected, the active RIS-assisted ISAC scenario achieves superior EE compared to other benchmarks.
 Additionally, the ``Active EE'' case exhibits a slower decline compared to the ``Passive EE'' case.
 This is because active RIS mitigates the multiplicative fading issues, facilitating the echo SNR and user SINR to reach to the predefined thresholds more readily compared to the passive RIS case, particularly for the target echo that undergoes double amplification.
-Consequently, the echo SNR constraint exerts a lesser influence on the ``Active EE'' case than the ``Passive EE'' case, rendering the proposed approach less sensitive to echo SNR thresholds.
+Consequently, the echo SNR constraint exerts a lesser influence on the ``Active EE'' case than the ``Passive EE'' case, rendering the proposed approach less sensitive to echo SNR thresholds. {It is also worth mentioning that when the different practical echo SNR ($\gamma_r$) becomes x-axis in the Fig. \ref{fig:echo SNR}, the obtained figure will be similar to that of echo SNR thresholds ($\tau_r$) since the optimized practical echo SNR will approach to the pre-set echo SNR thresholds.}

 Fig. \ref{fig:amax} illustrates the relationship between EE and the maximum amplification coefficient ($a_{max}$) of active RIS.
 As $a_{max}$ increases from $2.5$ to $40$, the EE of active RIS-assisted ISAC initially increases before gradually declining.
 This behavior can be attributed to two primary factors.
 First, when $a_{max}$ is small and close to $1$, the active RIS essentially reverts to a passive RIS, resulting in EE approaching that of the passive RIS case, as shown in the figure.
 This is because the energy consumption for active signal processing at the active RIS becomes negligible.
 Second, for $a_{max}$ values greater than $20$, a gradual decrease of EE is observed.
 This stems from the increased amplified noise at the active RIS, which contributes to the overall energy consumption.
 The amplified noise also imposes stricter constraints on the echo SNR and users' SINR, further hindering EE optimization.